 Once again, River found himself cast in a picture that ultimately led to comparisons with his own life.
 The need to break free from parental control, coupled with a longing for the comfort and safety of family at any cost.
-However, it was within his delicate, intelligent and precise portrayal of Danny that River showed his adult acting ability.
+However, within his delicate, intelligent, and precise portrayal of Danny, River showed his adult acting ability.
 Shaking off the cocoon of teenage life and emerging as an Oscar contender.
-Director Sydney Lumet allowing River to spread his wings after two distinctly average films with ‘Jimmy Reardon‘ and ‘Little Nikita‘.
-Both of which could have forever stereotyped Phoenix as a simple teen idol.
+Here, director Sydney Lumet allows River to spread his wings after two distinctly average films with ‘Jimmy Reardon‘ and ‘Little Nikita‘.
+Both of which could have stereotyped Phoenix forever as a simple teen idol.
 Meanwhile, in reuniting with his partner Matha Pimpton on-screen, River once again seemed comfortable and settled.

 Indiana Jones and the Last Crusade (1989)

-On release Dogfight found itself labelled as a romantic movie.
-However, its themes run so much deeper than pure romance.
+On release, Dogfight found itself labelled as a romantic movie.
+However, its themes run much deeper than pure romance.
 The year is 1963, and Eddie Birdlace (Phoenix) is enjoying a final night in San Francisco before being shipped to Vietnam.
-His marine buddies playing a game of ‘dogfight’ otherwise known ‘who can pick up the ugliest girl in town’.
-However, things quickly progress from game to real sexual attraction between River’s unconfident and immature ‘Birdlace’ and Lili Taylor’s Rose.
+His marine buddies playing a game of ‘dogfight’ otherwise known as “who can pick up the ugliest girl in town”.
+However, things quickly progress from a game to natural sexual attraction between River’s unconfident and immature ‘Birdlace’ and Lili Taylor’s Rose.

-River embodies the character of a young marine while also delivering a performance full of complexity.
-Within a role that could have quickly become a stereotypical hormonal young marine.
+River embodies the character of a young marine while also delivering a performance full of complexity within a role that could quickly become stereotypical.
 However, in the hands of Phoenix, we get a masterclass in nuance.
-The immaturity of Birdlace matched by the fear of the unknown as the innocent boy hides within the body of a man.
+The fear of the unknown matches the immaturity of Birdlace, the innocent boy hiding within the body of a man.
 Phoenix’s Birdlace isn’t sure of himself, his role, or the mission he is about to embark on.
 With Rose offering a safety blanket and security.
-Birdlace learning that love and attraction are based on more than pure image.
+Here, Birdlace learns that love and attraction are based on more than pure image.
 And that life has a canny way of throwing us a lifeline even when we fear its outcomes.

 My Own Private Idaho (1991)